jonasjaeger-sci/mod905/docs/user/install.rst

     pip install pyretis

 **Note:** |pyretis| please make sure that you are using a Python environment of version 3.6 or newer.
-On some systems **Python 2** might still be the default version and ``pip`` might actually try to install for **Python 2**.
+On some systems, **Python 2** may still be the default version and ``pip`` might actually try to install for **Python 2**.
 In this case, use ``pip3`` in the command above.